vdclab/vdclab-wiki/OperonDB.md

 ## Notes from User
 - Easy to use
-- Good help page for understanding n and confidence
+- Good help page for understanding and confidence
 - Gene annotations of some genomes are not up to date with NCBI Prokaryotic RefSeq re-annotations

 ## Citation